JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 The JavaScript language that JSON is based on does forbid duplicate keys in objects.
 This implies that it is forbidden.

-And there is my crazy take: JSON allows duplicate names but all duplicates but the last are to be ignored.
+And there is my crazy take: JSON allows duplicate names but all duplicates but the last one are to be ignored.

 This document is my justification of my crazy take.